kivy/kivy/doc/sources/gettingstarted/intro.rst

 Using Kivy on your computer, you can create apps that run on:

-- Desktop computers: MacOSX, Linux, Windows.
+- Desktop computers: OS X, Linux, Windows.
-- iOs Devices: iPad, iPhone.
+- iOS devices: iPad, iPhone.
-- Android devices: Tablets, phones.
+- Android devices: tablets, phones.
 - Any other touch-enabled professional/homebrew devices supporting TUIO (Tangible User Interface Objects).